-Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page
+Course #: 501300 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page Grade Level (s): 9-12

 Description: This course is a capstone to the study of the discipline of Home Economics Careers and Technology/ Family and Consumer Science and equips students with essential skills for living.
 This course focuses on teaching students skills for managing personal, family, and work responsibilities and provides a solid foundation for further study in the Consumer and Family Sciences content areas and/or for entering one of the industry-related Home Economics Related Occupations career pathways programs.